CONNECTICUT STATE COLLEGES AND UNIVERSITIES

 ALUMNI ASSOCIATION AND ALUMNI RELATIONS OFFICE

 Among the programs conducted by the Alumni Association in conjunction with the Office of Alumni Relations, its largest single effort is the Association's Scholarship Program.
 In collaboration with the SCSU Foundation, the program annually awards over 180 academic scholarships to outstanding Southern students.
-Additional programming includes coordinating class reunions, regional and business networking events and Homecoming Weekend.
-Distinguished and outstanding alumni, selected in recognition of their exemplary achievements and significant contributions to local, state and national issues are also honored annually.
+Additional programming includes class reunions, regional and business networking events, and Homecoming Weekend.
+Distinguished and outstanding alumni, selected in recognition of their exemplary achievements and significant contributions to local, state and national issues are also honored.

 SCSU FOUNDATION AND INSTITUTIONAL ADVANCEMENT OFFICE